-Wisconsin law provides that a formal (required court hearing(s)) or informal (no required court appearances or hearings) post death administration process called probate be used in order to transfer titled and untitled assets into the names of a decedent's beneficiaries either named in a Will (testate) or determined to be heirs-at-law (intestate, without a Will).
-The Statutes determine who are heirs-at-law, according to ancestry charts.
+Wisconsin law provides that a formal (required court hearing(s) or informal (no required court appearances or hearings) post death administration process called probate be used in order to transfer titled and untitled assets into the names of a decedent's beneficiaries either named in a Will (testate) or determined to be heirs-at-law (intestate, without a Will).
+The Statutes determine who are heirs-at-law, according to ancestry (intestacy) charts.

-The probate process itself can take 12 months or more, depending upon the complexity of the assets, sale-ability of real or personal property, cooperation of heirs, tax issues, and so forth.
-While I make every effort to close a file with as short a timetable as possible from the date of appointment of the Personal Representative (PR) this is not always possible.
-The law requires that a probate file be closed within 18 months from the date of the initial appointment of the Personal Representative, but this time can be extended for necessary reasons.
+The probate process itself can take 12 or more months to complete, depending upon the complexity of the assets, sale-ability of real or personal property, cooperation of heirs, tax issues, and so forth.
+The Wisconsin statutes require that a probate file be closed within 18 months from the date of the initial appointment of the Personal Representative, but this time can be extended for necessary reasons.
 No file may be closed with a Court until a tax clearance certificate is received from the Wisconsin Department of Revenue, even though there is no inheritance tax.
 A file cannot be closed until the satisfaction of all debts and receipts from creditors which file a claim.
 The County's expectation is that the file will be closed within one year, unless there is cause to extend the time to close.

 The process starts with either a petition to the Court (formal) or an application for administration (informal).
-If the interested persons (heirs at law or beneficiaries under a Will) sign a Waiver and Consent form, then the Personal Representative (PR), the person designated in a Will or chosen by the Court may be appointed as soon as all Waivers and initial papers are provided to the Court.
-If the process is initiated under the notice provisions of the Wisconsin Statutes, the Personal Representative will be appointed approximately 30-45 days from the filing of the initial papers with the Court.
+If the interested persons (heirs at law or beneficiaries under a Will) sign a Waiver and Consent form, then the Personal Representative (PR) (formerly known as "Executor"), the person designated in a Will or chosen by the Court may be appointed as soon as all Waivers and initial papers are provided to the Court.
+If the process is initiated under the notice provisions of the Wisconsin Statutes, the Personal Representative will be appointed approximately 30 days from the filing of the initial papers with the Court.
 Probate proceedings are initiated in the County where the decedent was domiciled as of the date of death.
 If the decedent owned any real property outside the State of Wisconsin, then an ancillary probate administration may be required in the other state where the property is located.
-Milwaukee County requires an initial first appearance, unlike other counties in Wisconsin.

 After the PR is appointed, it is his or her job to collect and inventory the assets of the estate.
-Typical estate assets requiring probate administration include automobiles, titled motor vehicles, real estate, cash or investment or stock accounts, mutual funds, checking accounts and personal property.
-Typical assets not subject to a probate administration include IRA and life insurance accounts or other assets containing a beneficiary or "payable on death" designation, unless payable to the deceased person's estate.
+Typical estate assets requiring probate administration include automobiles, titled motor vehicles, real estate (residence or vacation properties), cash or investment or stock accounts, mutual funds, checking accounts and personal property.
+Typical assets not subject to a probate administration include IRA and life insurance accounts or other assets containing a beneficiary or "payable on death" designation, unless payable to an estate.
 The inventory must be exhibited with (informal) or filed (formal) with the Court on or before its due date, which is 6 months from the date of the appointment of the PR.
 All interested persons are entitled to receive a copy of the Inventory, which lists date of death values.
 A filing fee is payable to the Court which equals the value of the inventoried assets (date of death values) multiplied by .002.